garris/BackstopJS/README.md

 **Catch CSS curve balls.**

-BackstopJS automates CSS regression testing of your responsive web UI by comparing DOM screenshots at various viewport sizes.
+BackstopJS automates visual regression testing of your responsive web UI by comparing DOM screenshots over time.

-**Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – CI Integration with junit reports – Test html5 elements like webfonts and flexbox – also plays nice with source control.
+**Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – CI Integration with junit reports – Test html5 elements like webfonts and flexbox – also plays nice with source control share your gold master with your team.

 ## Version 2.0 Beta is released!